 Complete costs of buying a house

-The costs associated with purchasing a home fall into two basic categories, upfront and ongoing, and can be broken down as such:
+The costs associated with purchasing a home fall into two basic categories:

 - Down payment

 - Closing costs

 - Property taxes

 - HOA fees

 Read on for a deeper dive into each of these specific costs.

 The down payment is the part of the home’s purchase price you pay upfront, rather than financing it through a mortgage.
 If you’re buying a $200,000 home, for example, and put 10 percent down, or $20,000, you’d be getting a mortgage for $180,000.

 The amount of down payment required will be a percentage of the home’s overall price and depends on what type of mortgage loan you get — different types of loans might require anywhere from 3 to 20 percent down, and if you’re eligible, some require no money down at all.